Skill Demand Index

 Which roles need Brand Management most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Brand Management include Analytical skills and CPG Marketing.
+Marketing positions drive 94% of demand.
+Software Engineering also frequently list Brand Management as a requirement.
+Skills commonly paired with Brand Management include Communication Skills and Bachelor's Degree.

 Depth Level Distribution